NatePad/SERN-Auth-Template/README.md

         * Popper.js v 1.16.0
 * **FontAwesome** free version 5.13.0 (CSS version) is hosted locally.
 * **Google Fonts** is used to provide the Roboto font to the user experience.
+* **Nodemailer** is used to send password reset emails.
+* **Bcrypt** is used to hash passwords before database storage.
+* **JSON Web Token** is used to tokenize authorization cookies.

 ## Local Installation and Usage:

 This app is currently set to use a MySQL database.
 If you prefer to use Postgres, MariaDB, or SQLite, change the "dialect" value in `/models/index.js` accordingly.

 Your database will need to be created manually.
 Sequelize will automatically create the user table.

+Please be aware that Nodemailer doesn't work seamlessly with Gmail.
+See [this article](https://nodemailer.com/usage/using-gmail/) for more information.

 Create the necessary `/.env` file and provide the following environment variables: